 Filing bankruptcy grants you an automatic stay against creditors, but when your bankruptcy case is dismissed, this is lifted and you’re back where you started.
 It’s important to note that despite a dismissal, just merely filing for bankruptcy can remain on your credit report and further hurt your credit scores.

-After a dismissal, creditors and collection agencies can come after you again with all the power of the law, which could result in lawsuits, foreclosure, repossession of vehicles, wage garnishment, and nagging collections calls.
+After a dismissal, creditors and collection agencies can come after you again with all the power of the law.
+This could result in lawsuits, foreclosure, repossession of vehicles, wage garnishment, and nagging collections calls.

 In addition, depending on the circumstances of your dismissal, you may not be able to file again for half a year, or in the same court.